nonumbershere/L0VE/README.md

 ```

 # How To Use
+0. Copy the code in Code > L0VE.js.
 1. Open inspect element in https://orteil.dashnet.org/cookieclicker/, for windows it'ss ctrl-shift-I Or just F12, for mac it's Command+Option+I, for chrome book it's ctrl-shift-2.
 Go to the console tab.
 3. Paste the code in the console.
 Then press enter.
 4. Close the console.
 Then if you see "Start" click it.